 Looking at these images we can see, for example, that instead of using the label “Foot: Right”, there is now a visual representation of the right foot coloured green.
 However we also noticed that the green arrow icon has changed, and now looks slightly distorted when seen on mobile devices:

-It turned out that a number of new icons were used by mistake, and our UI designer was super happy to see this flagged and fixed by Screenshot Tests.
+It turned out that this arrow is only one part of a whole batch of new icons, most of them used on wrong places by mistake.
+Our UI designer was super happy to see this flagged by Screenshot Tests and then fixed.
 Win! :)

 What's The Future?